 At present, additional fluoride is not added in Edenvale or Coyote Valley service areas.
 Consult your doctor or dentist if you are considering additional fluoride supplements or treatments.

 Hardness consists mainly of calcium and magnesium salts.
 Although it does not pose a health risk, it may be considered undesirable for other reasons.
 Some benefits to reducing hardness by using water softeners are reductions in soap usage, longer life for water heaters, and less incrustation of pipes.
 Some disadvantages are an increase in sodium intake (depending on type of softener used), proper maintenance and servicing requirements, and potential adverse effects on plants and landscaping.

 Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the water treatment process.
 The turbidity standard for unfiltered supplies (e.g., Hetch Hetchy) is 5 NTU.
 The turbidity for filtered water supplies (e.g., SCVWD treated water) must be less than 0.3 NTU 95 percent of the time and at no time higher than 1 NTU.

-Giardia Lamblia is a parasitic microbe found in most surface water.
+Cryptosporidium and Giardia Lamblia are parasitic microbes found in most surface water.
 The SFPUC and SCVWD regularly test for these water-borne pathogens, and found them at very low levels in source water in 2016.
 However, current test methods approved by the USEPA do not distinguish between dead organisms and those capable of causing disease.
-Ingestion of Giardia Lamblia may produce symptoms of nausea, abdominal cramps, diarrhea, and associated headaches.
+Ingestion of Cryptosporidium or Giardia Lamblia may produce symptoms of nausea, abdominal cramps, diarrhea, and associated headaches.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

 plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 800-426-4791 or at www.epa.gov/safewater/lead.